 We're very excited to have Marguerite as a columnist and hope she will bring lots of examples of good practice that parents can be empowered by and practitioners can learn from.

-- Book review and GIVEAWAY: Special Educational Needs and Legal Entitlement
+- Book review: Special Educational Needs and Legal Entitlement

 - SEND Tribunal will rule on EHCP health and social care issues in extended trial